Raphael-tbl/dev_test_giskard/README.md

 # dev_test_giskard
 This is a developer test for a tech interview.
 You can find the subject here : https://gisk.ar/jobs-software-test.
 It has a backend and frontend part.
-It is still a work in progress, I still have to integrate the backend to the frontend.
+It is still a work in progress, as I have to integrate the backend to the frontend.
+I aim to enable the launching of R2D2.py script from the frontend CLI.

 ## backend demo